 - Unlimited event Be There At The Start Attenborough Arts Centre, Leicester University 23 April 2018;

-- Launch of the tapestry at the iconic Art Workers Guild in April 2018;
+- April 24: Launch of the tapestry at the iconic Art Workers Guild;

-- Exhibition and activities as part of the Arts In Mind (curated by Ruth Garde) in June, including at South London Gallery;
+- June 4-10: Exhibition and activities as part of the Arts In Mind (curated by Ruth Garde) in June, including at South London Gallery;

-- Sharing of the tapestry at Centre for Mobilities Research (CEMORE), Lancaster University by Kai as a 2017-2018 CEMORE Visiting Fellow in July, and
+- July: Sharing of the tapestry at Centre for Mobilities Research (CEMORE), Lancaster University by Kai as a 2017-2018 CEMORE Visiting Fellow (by invitation only)

 Let us open our minds.
 Let’s see how far we can go, together.